javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/monorepo-setup.md

 :::

-### Eslint Execution Context
+### ESLint Execution Context

-It is also important the path where ESlint is executed from, as the `files` patterns in the config should be relative to that path (usually the monorepo root, but can also be a package directory if eslint is run from there, such as in an `nx` workspace with eslint scripts defined per package).
+The path where ESLint is executed from also matters, because the `files` patterns in the config are relative to that path (usually the monorepo root, but it can also be a package directory if ESLint is run from there, such as in an `nx` workspace with ESLint scripts defined per package).

 Remember: Even when splitting the eslint configuration per-package, the `files` property is relative to where ESLint is executed (usually the repository root), **not** to the config file location.

-:::info Adapting examples if ESLint is run from package directories All examples in this page **assume eslint is executed from the monorepo root**, so all `files` patterns are relative to that path, but you can easily adapt them if eslint is run from each package directory by changing the `files` patterns accordingly:
+:::info[Adapting examples if ESLint is run from package directories] All examples in this page **assume eslint is executed from the monorepo root**, so all `files` patterns are relative to that path, but you can easily adapt them if eslint is run from each package directory by changing the `files` patterns accordingly:

 - If ESLint runs from monorepo root: